iodepo/odis-arch/book/personas/persona.md

 ## About

-During the deisgn process of the Ocean InfoHub (OIH), many of the design approached leverage three personas that help define the various archtypes of people who engage with OIH.
+During the design process of the Ocean InfoHub (OIH), many of the design approached leverage three personas that help define the various archtypes of people who engage with OIH.
 It should not be assumed these scope all the potential persona or that a person or organization scope only one.
 It is quite possible to many.
 These are simply design approaches representing potenial models or characters.
 They